Comancheria

-The Comancheria (Nʉmʉnʉʉ Sookobitʉ, 'Comanche land'; Comanchería), also known as the Comancherian Empire, was a large country covering modern New Mexico, West Texas, and nearby areas that was occupied by the Comanche before the 1860s.
-The historian Pekka Hämäläinen has argued that the Comancheria formed an empire at its peak, and that view has been echoed by other historians.
+Comancheria (Nʉmʉnʉʉ Sookobitʉ, 'Comanche land'; Comanchería), also known as the Comanche Empire, was a large Comanche polity covering modern New Mexico, West Texas, and nearby areas that was occupied by the Comanche before the 1860s.
+The historian Pekka Hämäläinen has argued that Comancheria formed an empire at its peak, and that view has been echoed by other historians.

 Geography

-The area was vaguely defined and shifted over time but generally described as bordered to the south by the Balcones Fault, just north of San Antonio, Texas, and continuing north along the Cross Timbers to encompass a northern area that included the Cimarron River and the upper Arkansas River east of the Rocky Mountains.
+The area was vaguely defined and shifted over time but can be generally described as bordered to the south by the Balcones Fault, just north of San Antonio, Texas, and continuing north along the Cross Timbers to encompass a northern area that included the Cimarron River and the upper Arkansas River east of the Rocky Mountains.
 Comanchería was bordered along the west by the Mescalero Ridge and the Pecos River, continuing north along the edge of the Spanish settlements in Santa Fe de Nuevo México.
-It also included West Texas, the Llano Estacado, the Texas Panhandle, the Edwards Plateau (including the Texas Hill Country), Eastern New Mexico, western Oklahoma including the Oklahoma Panhandle and the Wichita Mountains, southeastern Colorado and southwestern Kansas.
+It also included West Texas, the Llano Estacado, the Texas Panhandle, the Edwards Plateau (including the Texas Hill Country), Eastern New Mexico, western Oklahoma including the Oklahoma panhandle and the Wichita Mountains, southeastern Colorado and southwestern Kansas.